wolz-CODElife/git-sage/README.md

 > Local AI code review right before you push.
 No cloud.
 No subscriptions.
 No data leaving your machine.

 `git-sage` hooks into your git workflow and runs a code review using a locally hosted LLM via [Ollama](https://ollama.com).
-When you run `git push`, the tool intercepts it, sends your staged diff to the model, and either approves the push or asks you to revise.
+When you run `git push`, the tool intercepts it, sends your staged diff to the model, and either approves the push or asks you to revise, all on your machine, in seconds.
 ```
 $ git push

   Staged: 3 file(s)  +47 / -12

   ╭─ Summary ───────────────────────────────────────────────────────────╮
   │ Adds a /login endpoint with bcrypt password hashing.                │
   ╰─────────────────────────────────────────────────────────────────────╯

   Issues  (2 found)